greenelab/deep-review/sections/04_study.md

-sequence signals that control the start and stop of transcription and translation are still not well understood, compounded by incomplete understanding of alternative transcripts and the context for these alternatives.Sequence similarity is poor even between functionally correlated genes.
+sequence signals that control the start and stop of transcription and translation are still not well understood, compounded by incomplete understanding of alternative transcripts and the context for these alternatives.
+Sequence similarity is poor even between functionally correlated genes.
 While homologs might be studied for insight, they may not exist or may be just as poorly characterized.